 Because of the constant seating, your spine is the most affected part of the body.
 Additionally, wrist, leg, neck, and shoulder pain are also culprits of an incorrect posture whilst working.

-As a result, people might not be able to work any longer whether they stand or sit.
-And to treat or alleviate the aching symptoms they feel, they go for a massage, physiotherapy, or chiropractic adjustment.
+As a result, people might not be able to work any longer, whether they stand or sit.
+And to treat or alleviate the painful symptoms they feel, they go for a massage, physiotherapy, or chiropractic adjustment.

 Keeping the Spine in a Neutral Position

 You shouldn’t feel any pain and discomfort whenever you work at your desk in front of your laptop.
-Since lower back pain is the most common symptom for people working at home, it’s vital to focus on spine alignment first and foremost.
+Since lower back pain is the most common symptom for people working at home, focusing on spine alignment first and foremost is vital.

-Getting it right enables other parts of your body, such as neck, shoulders, arms, and legs to be in the correct position as well.
+Getting the proper posture enables other parts of your body, such as the neck, shoulders, arms, and legs, to be in the correct position as well.

-So what you can do is to keep your spine straight, which is what most people say.
-However, it doesn’t have to be ramrod-straight – just natural and comfortable enough for your spine.
+So the best thing to do is to keep your back straight.
+But it doesn’t have to be ramrod-straight – just natural and comfortable enough for your spine.

-To show you what we mean, if you see a spine diagram on a person, you will notice that it isn’t utterly straight but curved almost like an S, which is natural.
-And because it’s natural for the body, it’s easier to maintain a correct spine alignment than not.
+To show you what we mean, if you see a spine diagram of a person, you will notice that it isn’t utterly straight but curved, almost like an S, which is natural.
+And because it’s natural for the body, it’s easier to maintain a correct spine alignment.

-The right posture means that you don’t slouch, lean to the side, or be too far from the laptop whilst typing.
-Sometimes, though, you may not notice that you have been doing it until you suddenly feel tired or weak.
+The right posture means you don’t slouch, lean to the side, or be too far from the laptop while typing.
+Although sometimes, you may not notice that you’ve been doing it until you suddenly feel tired or weak.

-Thus, you may have to adjust your back posture as you work to find where you feel most light and comfortable.
-If you feel any pain, remember to keep your back straight and natural; whereas if you feel healthy and comfortable when working, keep doing that.
+Thus, you may have to adjust your back posture as you work to find the lightest and most comfortable position.
+If you feel any pain, remember to keep your back straight and natural, whereas if you feel healthy and comfortable when working, then keep doing that.

 Check out the simple diagram below of having a neutral spine, or in simple terms, sitting correctly.